-21. Brode Function Data
+21. Blast Function Data

-Skip this section if column 35 of Control Card 11 is blank; otherwise, enter two cards for the pertinent Brode function [Stout et al. 1985] data.
+If column 30 of Control Card 11 equals 1 enter two cards for the pertinent Brode function [Stout et al. 1985] data, if equal to 2 enter two cards for data pertaining to the ConWep blast function [Raders-Pehrson and Bannister, 1997].
+Otherwise skip this section.